 The Upper East Side is a picturesque area of stunning architecture, bountiful cafés, museums and designer boutiques.
-Though the area is traditionally associated with old money, don't let all the expensive shops and bevy of tiny dogs intimidate you.
-As the tradional "elite" culture is receding into ireelevant, its epicenter too is becoming less and less uptight (but still expensive): the "ladies that lunch” have been joined by young professionals, couples and students and other areas in Manhattan have become “hot spots”.
-Enjoy a walk in Central Park or a visit to one of the national treasures: Central Park, in addition in some New York’s finest museums–the Upper East Side still firmly hangs onto the tradition of classy old New York.
-Overall, the vibe of the neighborhood is more preppy and conservative than that of other parts of Manhattan, it's loosened up quite a bit since the beginning of this century.
+Though the area is traditionally associated with old money, don't let all the expensive shops and tiny dogs intimidate you.
+As the tradional "elite" culture is receding into ireelevant, its epicenter too is becoming less and less uptight (but still expensive): the "ladies that lunch" have now been joined by young professionals, middle class couples, and even students – at least east of Park Ave.
+The area boast easy access to one of the national treasures: Central Park, in addition in some New York’s finest museums.
+In that at least, the Upper East Side still firmly hangs onto the tradition of classy old New York.
+Overall, while the vibe of the neighborhood is still more preppy and conservative than that of other parts of Manhattan, it's loosened up quite a bit since the beginning of this century.

 Upper East Side apartments are generally either gorgeous and generously laid out pre-war homes or doorman-guarded new apartment buildings, although the typical New York 5-story apartment buildings dating from around 1900 are also present.
 Many buildings (particularly in the Easternmost section) are high-rises built after 1970.

 Rental prices in the eastern portion of the Upper East Side are slightly lower than those of other areas in Manhattan due to the lack of subway service in the area.
 Bargain hunters should look around York Avenue.

 The main avenues like Park, Madison and Avenues 1, 2 and 3 are generally the luxury apartment building variety, while the number streets have more historic homes which have been divided into apartments.